mukil/mapping-moodle/README.md

 A Moodle installation (at least Version 2.4 or higher) is needed with an active "Web Services"-Plugin and the following service definition set up:

-The "External Service"-Configuration needs to allow requests to the following 3 functions: 'core_enrol_get_users_courses', 'core_course_get_contents' and 'core_webservice_get_site_info'.
+The "External Service"-Configuration needs to allow requests to the following 3 functions:

+* 'core_enrol_get_users_courses'
+* 'core_course_get_contents'
+* 'core_webservice_get_site_info'.

 The "External service" must also have the option "Can download files" checked, the option "Required capability" set to "No required capability".
 The data-interchange format must be set to "JSON".

 Additonally users must have the capability to "Use REST protocol" and "Create a web service token" to access their "Security Key" under "My profile settings" -> "Security Keys" and pass this on to their DeepaMehta "User Account".